ansible-collections/ansible.utils/docs/ansible.utils.fact_diff_module.rst

 Synopsis
 --------
-- Compare two facts or variables and get a diff
+- Compare two facts or variables and get a diff.